DaveStaudenmaier/DaveStaudenmaier.github.io/_posts/2020-07-19-data-binding.md

 We have used all of the different types of data binding Angular provides in our little app that you can find on my [GitHub](https://github.com/DaveStaudenmaier/data-binding).

-Feel free to contact me at [dave@dev-reboot.com](mailto:dave@dev-reboot.com) if you have any questions or comments.
+Feel free to contact me at [dave@dev-reboot.com](mailto:dave@dev-reboot.com) if you have any questions or comments!

 Keep on developing!